The super nabla operator: Symmetric function manipulations

 \end{proposition} We also have the following specialization.
 The set of column-composition tableaux of type $(1^n)$ are in bijection with partitions whose largest part is at most $n$.
-This gives \begin{corollary} For any $n$,
+Indeed, as $f_{1^n} = h_n$, the bijection is explained by the following identity of generating series. \begin{corollary} For any $n$, \end{corollary}